 Memory that learns what works.
+So you can do more of it.

 Your AI sees what helped before.
 Automatically.